 Like I mentioned before, linen is a good call for allowing heat to escape from the body.
 It’s lightweight, has movement and doesn’t stick to you.
 Likewise, cotton is soft, lightweight, breathable and soaks up sweat as an alternative.

 These M&S Wide Leg Linen Trousers* would look fabulous with this Matalan Pink Spot Cami* and your sandals or flip flops of choice.
 Don’t forget to add a straw bag as the perfect finishing touch or a floppy fedora hat.
 Now, that’s what I call beach sophistication!

 7. A Sundress

-Another of our favourites when it comes to what to wear to the beach is a dress.
+Another of my favourites when it comes to what to wear to the beach is a dress.
 But not just any dress — a sundress.

 A solid bright hue would be a winner here — or a colourful summer print, such as florals, gingham or stripes.
 Here are some fun examples:

 - ASOS Black and White Polka Dot Sundress*

 - M&S Midaxi Blue Embroidered Dress*

 Just add some statement sunglasses and sandals for simple yet standout style.

 Not feeling a mini dress?
 Not to worry — the maxi is here to save the day by being just as humble as it is hip.